Lizzo responds to sexual harassment lawsuit: "I'm hurt"

 Elsewhere, the three dancers accuse Lizzo of subjecting the group to an “excruciating” audition, following 12 hours of rehearsal after falsely accusing them of drinking alcohol on the job.

-The suit also alleges that Lizzo called attention to Davis’ weight gain by telling her she was “less committed” to her role, in apparent contradiction to the body-positive ethos the star promotes through her music and brand.
+The suit also alleges that Lizzo called attention to Davis’ weight gain by telling her she was “less committed” to her role, in contradiction to the body-positive ethos the star promotes through her music and brand.

 Lizzo, whose real name is Melissa Viviane Jefferson, allegedly later berated and fired the dancer for recording a meeting because of a health condition.